zacstewart/zacstewart.github.io/_drafts/using-json-web-tokens-to-authenticate-javascript-front-ends-on-rails.md

 end
 ```

-To support cross-site requests, I used Rack CORS.
+To support cross-site requests, I used [Rack CORS][rack-cors].
 This enabled the front-end to
 make, requests for session tokens, and then later to make requests for the
 resources, from domains other than the one hosting the API.